AValenti12/surfs_up/README.md

 December Temperature Statistics

-- The averate temperature for December is 71 degrees.
+- The average temperature for December is 71 degrees.
 - The minimum temperature for December is 56 degrees.
 - The maximum temperature for December is 83 degrees.